adi-khot/merlin/docs/source/user_guide/feed_forward.rst

    outputs = block(x)                    # tensor (batch, num_keys, dim)
    for idx, key in enumerate(block.output_keys):
        distribution = outputs[:, idx]    # probabilities for this measurement

+When the experiment does not expose classical inputs you may call ``block()`` without passing a tensor (an empty feature tensor is injected automatically).

 Legacy pooling feedforward
 --------------------------